 This committee/workgroup structure enables all areas within the agency to participate and be integrated into Performance and Quality improvement.
-A review of the Continuous Quality Improvement process is part the ChildNet new hire agency overview.
-In addition, CQI staff members participate in several committees/workgroups and attend individual department staff meetings in order to include front line staff in the process.
-Each manager includes CQI in relevant short and long term goals and work plans and all include CQI as a standing item on meeting agendas.
-All quality assurance, data reports, and incident reporting are presented through the Performance and Quality Improvement workgroup.
-Through this workgroup, any projects for performance improvement are determined and surveys are coordinated.
+A review of the Continuous Quality Improvement process is part of the ChildNet new hire agency overview.
+In addition, CQI staff members participate in several committees/workgroups and attend individual department staff meetings to include front line staff in the process.
+Each manager includes CQI in relevant short and long-term goals and work plans and all include CQI as a standing item on meeting agendas.
+All quality assurance, data reports, and incident reporting are presented through the Operations meeting.
+Through this meeting, any projects for performance improvement are determined and surveys are coordinated.